VectorInstitute/FL4Health/research/picai/nnunet_scripts/nnunet_overview.md

 where UNET_CONFIGURATION is a string that identifies the requested U-Net configuration (defaults: 2d, 3d_fullres, 3d_lowres, 3d_cascade_lowres).
 FOLD specifies which fold of the 5-fold-cross-validation is trained.

 ### Transferring Plan from Source to Target Dataset
 Assuming the model has already been trained on a source dataset, we can proceed  with transferring the plan from source to the target dataset.
-First, if its not yet available, extract the fingerprint of the target dataset:
+First, if it's not yet available, extract the fingerprint of the target dataset:
 ```
 nnUNetv2_extract_fingerprint -d TARGET_DATASET
 ```